Learn to Sail: School Sailing Programs

 West Vancouver Yacht Club (WVYC) has been delivering high-quality sailing programs to schools on the North shore for many years and this year is proud to announce the introduction of the North Shore School Sailing League program in addition to our one and two-day programs.

-Sailing is a physically and mentally challenging sport in which you can participate in it for life.
+Sailing is a physically and mentally challenging sport in which you can participate in for life.
 It is an inclusive sport that helps build personal and social skills such as self-reliance, responsibility, and co-operation while enjoying an outdoor, unstructured environment.

 “As a teacher in North Vancouver who has taken students on a sailing field trip, it has been an amazing experience for the students.
 The students learned to safely maneuver the sailing boats to and from the dock and all were smiling.
 Sailing was a brand new skill for most of the students but many ended up taking sailing lessons later on because of the taste they got of the sport that one day.”